Nate Schenker: Professional career

 After briefly playing 1940 with St. Louis, Schenker became a high school teacher and football coach in Alabama.
 He was drafted to serve in World War II in 1941, and played multiple sports for the Camp Wheeler military teams, leading the Company D Fourth Training Battalion to the camp's softball championship.
 He later served overseas in Europe as a sergeant.

 He later worked as an office manager for Mar-Kay Cartage and Major Tire.
 He also was an assistant football coach for Chagrin Falls High School and Solon High School, and was a bowler.

+Death

 Schenker died on February 10, 2009, at the age of 91.